tgalopin-archive/titouangalopin.com/posts/2015-01-29-experimenting-drupal-vanilla-symfony.md

 ### How can I log in a Drupal user from Symfony?

-That's cas the most difficult part.
+That's the most difficult part.
 In fact, even now I don't uderstand all the part of it as I used mysterious piece of code from Drupal to get the things to work.